SmileyOS · bare-metal Rust · 32-bit x86

 source files

 Small, readable modules.
-You can open any file and understand it.
+Open any file and understand it.

 40+